juce-framework/JUCE/docs/CMake API.md

 - `AU_SANDBOX_SAFE`
   - May be either TRUE or FALSE.
 Adds the appropriate entries to an AU plugin's Info.plist.

+- `SUPPRESS_AU_PLIST_RESOURCE_USAGE`
+  - May be either TRUE or FALSE.
+Defaults to FALSE.
+Set this to TRUE to disable the `resourceUsage` key in the target's plist.
+This is useful for AU plugins that must access resources which cannot be declared in the resourceUsage block, such as UNIX domain sockets.
+In particular, PACE-protected AU plugins may require this option to be enabled in order for the plugin to load in GarageBand.

 - `AAX_CATEGORY`
   - Should be one of: `AAX_ePlugInCategory_None`, `AAX_ePlugInCategory_EQ`,
     `AAX_ePlugInCategory_Dynamics`, `AAX_ePlugInCategory_PitchShift`, `AAX_ePlugInCategory_Reverb`,